awsdocs/amazon-cloudwatch-user-guide/doc_source/US_SingleMetricPerAMI.md

 --start-time 2016-10-10T00:00:00 --end-time 2016-10-11T00:00:00 --period 3600
 ```

-The operation returns statistics that are one\-minute values for the one\-day interval\.
+The operation returns statistics that are one\-hour values for the one\-day interval\.
 Each value represents an average CPU utilization percentage for EC2 instances running the specified AMI\.
 The following is example output:

 ```
 {